NuAoA/AnnouncementWindow/readme.txt

 You can also configure the font/size/color of the announcements, and with a basic understanding of regular expressions (https://docs.python.org/2/library/re.html) you can even create your own custom filters!

+Finally you can customize your own words to be highlighted with your own colors!

 Configuration:
 **Install**